joni0108/Just_MQL_Framework/docs/terminalInfo.md

 # CTerminalInfo class
 This class will return all the terminal related things.
+You can use the pre-defined object `TerminalInfo`.

 ## Class Methods
 ```cpp